PrinterLogic Components

 Release Portal

 The Release Portal is a tool for releasing held print jobs.
 When using features like Email Printing, Pull Print, and / or Direct Secure Release, held jobs remain in queue until the user authenticates and releases them to the printer.
-The Release Portal is the web interface option end users can access from devices with the Vasion Print Client installed.
+The Release Portal is the web interface option end users can access from devices with the Vasion Agent installed.

 The view here is from the workstation Release Portal showing a user's held print jobs.